What really happened when Hedley played The Embassy Hotel in 2005?

 Aside from the multiple allegations that surfaced on twitter, rumours of the band’s alleged misdeeds go all the way back to their early days, according to Exclaim reporter Josiah Hughes who looked into one particular incident from 2005.

-In a 2018 article for Exclaim titled Hedley Were Allegedly Investigated for Drugging Underage Concertgoer, Hughes wrote, “A story has now resurfaced regarding an alleged police investigation that involved an underage concertgoer being found outside a Hedley concert in London, ON, who had been drugged and possibly raped in 2005.”
+In his 2018 article for Exclaim titled Hedley Were Allegedly Investigated for Drugging Underage Concertgoer, Hughes wrote, “A story has now resurfaced regarding an alleged police investigation that involved an underage concertgoer being found outside a Hedley concert in London, ON, who had been drugged and possibly raped in 2005.”

 According to longtime fans, the gossip and speculation about this incident was prolific on myspace and other now-defunct online forums and while today it remains something that everyone seems to know about, no one can really say for sure that it’s true.